Child killer Tim Jones is guilty of murder, but he’s not mentally ill, jury finds

 “There is no accident in this case,” Hubbard told jurors Monday.
 “This isn’t involuntary, folks ...
 No child suffered more than Nahtahn.”

-After the child’s death, Jones has said that he deliberately killed his other four children to send them to heaven where they could be together.
+After the child’s death, Jones confessed that he deliberately killed his other four children to send them to heaven where they could be together.

 After their murders, Jones drove aimlessly around the Southeast for nine days with the children’s bodies in the back of his Cadillac Escalade.
 He eventually dumped them in rural Alabama, wrapped in garbage bags.